sbmpost/CapPlan/README.md

 C) Multiple CapPlan clients can connect to the same database server.
 CapPlan is multiuser aware and will detect simultaneous changes to data and warn the user if clashes occur.
-As for documents, 3rd party synchronisation software can be used sync them between the clients, which allows for faster editing.
+As for documents, 3rd party synchronisation software can be used to sync them between the clients, which allows for faster editing.
 This could happen every 15 minutes for example.
 If document modification timestamps are correctly preserved during the sync, CapPlan will check for consistency.
 Furthermore CapPlan will prevent simultaneous modifications to the same document.